vacu9708/Smart-CCTV/README.md

-# Parking space information notifier(university graduation project)
+# Parking lot information notifier(university graduation project)

 # What is this system
 This system tracks cars and shows information for parking with LEDs in a parking lot.